JanKocabek/animeRecomedationSystem/readme.md

 ## 📝 License

-This project is developed as an academic portfolio piece.
-See the project repository for license details.
+- This project is developed as an academic portfolio piece.
+- All my source code is licensed under [GPLv3.](license.md)
+- Except any third-party libraries that are licensed under different terms.
+- Kaggle Dataset is licensed under [Database Contents License (DbCL) v1.0](https://opendatacommons.org/licenses/dbcl/1-0/)
+- The background image is licensed under [Unsplash license](https://unsplash.com/license)

 ## 👤 Author